 Tech tied an NCAA all-time record with four shutouts in the 2014 NCAA Tournament, a feat that had only previously been accomplished by Cal State Fullerton (2004), Pepperdine (1992), Arizona State (1972), Florida State (1970), St. John's (1968) and Wake Forest (1955).
 In addition, entering the postseason, the Red Raiders had played 33 games in the NCAA Tournament (1995-2004) and had never posted a shutout.
 It marked the first time Tech had three consecutive shutouts since 1976.

 During Thomas' first season at Tech, Tech fielded the youngest team in the nation.
 The Red Raiders had 22 newcomers that saw action, a number that led the nation.

 The Red Raiders won their Big 12 Conference series opener in 2013 taking two of three games over Texas in Austin.
 It marked the first time Tech had won a series over the Longhorns in Austin since 2001 and was Tech's first series win over Texas since 2002.

-Two players received Freshmen All-America honors during Thomas' first season while first baseman Eric Gutierrez (Mission, Texas) and catcher/designated hitter Jarrard Poteete (Braggs, Okla.) became just the third set of freshmen teammates in school history to earn Freshmen All-America honors in the same season.
+Two players received Freshmen All-America honors during Thomas' first season while first baseman Eric Gutierrez (Mission, Texas) and catcher/designated hitter Jarrard Poteete (Braggs, Okla.) were recognized.

 In 2013, Texas Tech had four All-Big 12 selections (one All-Freshman team pick), four Academic All-Big 12 picks and three MLB Draft picks, including fifth-round right-handed pitcher Trey Masek (Chicago Cubs).